The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/faq.md

     message: "Updated to be consistent with our Discord RPR Resources page. "
 qna:
   - question: Which Potion/Food should RPR use?
     answer: The highest available Strength potion.
-Currently, that is **Grade 7 Tincture of Strength**.
-Current food is **Carrot Pudding.** Always use High Quality!
+Currently, that is **Grade 8 Tincture of Strength**.
+Current food is **Baked Eggplant.** Always use High Quality!
   - question: Why do we use Arcane Circle halfway through the GCD instead of in the second weave space?